lephuoccat/log-det-distance-NAS/README.md

 ### Executing program

-* First, we define tasks in MNIST and CIFAR-10 dataset and use the CNN to train on each task.
+* First, we define tasks in MNIST and CIFAR-10 datasets and use the CNN to train on each task.
 The weights of the trained CNN is saved for each task.
 ```
 python train_task_mnist.py
 python train_task_cifar_repeat.py